Bioconductor/bioc_git_transition/doc/scenario-1-svn-to-github.md

 1. Set up remote access to Github via SSH or Https.
 Please check [which-remote-url-should-i-use][] and [add your public key to your GitHub account][].

-2. [Create a new Github repository][] on your account, with the name of the existing Bioconductor package that you have been previously developing in SVN.
+2. [Create a new Github repository][] on your accoungt, with the name of the existing Bioconductor package that you have been previously developing in SVN.

     We use "BiocGenerics" as an example for this scenario.